×

 The typical steps to induction braze carbide are as follows:

-- The appropriate flux is applied to properly cleaned steel surfaces
+• The appropriate flux applies to properly cleaned steel surfaces

-- The braze filler metal, typically a metal shim, is placed into position
+• The braze filler metal, typically a metal shim, places into position

-Some manufacturers will hold the carbide in place with a non-conductive rod to ensure the carbide remains in contact with steel.
-It is important that the area to be brazed is heated uniformly.
-Some techniques operators use include heating the steel at a temperature below the melt point of the braze alloy by adjusting the power level, allowing the steel and carbide to heat uniformly.
+Some manufacturers will hold the carbide in place with a non-conductive rod so the carbide remains in contact with steel.
+It is important that the brazed area is heated uniformly.
+Some techniques operators use include heating the steel at a temperature below the melt point of the braze alloy.
+This allows the steel and carbide to heat uniformly.

 Radyne power supplies have the capability to store a part recipe.
-Once a part profile is created, Radyne induction systems can store a “recipe” profile so that the same power and time are uniform each and every time a component is brazed.
-A recipe can be generally thought of as a multi-step induction heating process.
-Most induction heating outcomes require very specific power ramp-ups, time-specific power saturations, intermittent cool downs, etc. In order to provide for all the versatility of your induction heating application, the VersaPower® Xtreme™ induction power supply is designed to allow for precise timing and power outputs.
-These “recipes” can be password protected once a brazing profile is established.
+After creating a part profile, Radyne induction systems can store a “recipe” profile so that the same power and time are uniform each time.
+Generally, a recipe is a multi-step induction heating process.
+Most induction heating outcomes require very specific power ramp-ups, time-specific power saturations, intermittent cool downs, etc. In order to provide for all the versatility of your induction heating application, the VersaPower® Xtreme™ induction power supply allows for precise timing and power outputs.
+These “recipes” are password protected after establishing a brazing profile.

-Optionally, an induction brazing system can be configured with a thermal control package.
+Optionally, an induction brazing system configures with a thermal control package.
 The Thermal Control Package allows Radyne power supplies to directly interface with a pyrometer to collect temperature data.
 The power supply can then use this data in real-time to adjust its power output and achieve a desired temperature and heat time specified by the operator or pre-programmed recipe.

 The induction brazing system discussed thus far have been systems for brazing carbides in open air.
 Radyne can also provide systems to braze carbides in a controlled atmosphere.
-A controlled atmosphere brazing system utilizes an inert gas, such as nitrogen or argon, reducing the amount of flux needed and potentially eliminating the need to flux components.
-The inert gas is introduced into an enclosed chamber and a continuous flow of gas displaces the oxygen and minimizes oxidation of the parts.
+A controlled atmosphere brazing system utilizes an inert gas, potentially eliminating the need to flux components.
+The inert gas introduces an enclosed chamber and a continuous flow of gas displaces the oxygen and minimizes oxidation of the parts.

 Brazing of carbides differs from the brazing of similar and dissimilar metals.
 By paying close attention to good braze principles, coefficient of thermal expansion, proper braze alloy selection, and heating properly, strong, repeatable braze joints can be achieved with induction.
 Not all brazing applications are strong candidates for induction heating.
 In situations of low volume, high mix, or irregular shapes where fixturing or the coil design would be extremely complex, furnace brazing or torch brazing with experienced operators may be a more economical choice.
 However, Induction brazing allows for fast, controllable, precise, energy-efficient, repeatable braze joints for companies that embrace lean manufacturing.

-As an induction heating industry leader, Radyne can help you navigate the challenges and realize the advantages of induction brazing.
+As an induction heating industry leader, Radyne can help you navigate the challenges and advantages of induction brazing.
 For more information on solutions for induction heating and related processes, please contact us.

 [i] The Designer’s Guide to Tungsten Carbide [Review of The Designer’s Guide to Tungsten Carbide]. https://Generalcarbide.com/; General Carbide Corp. https://www.generalcarbide.com/wp-content/uploads/2019/04/GeneralCarbide-Designers_Guide_TungstenCarbide.pdf